-- A. City or county Applicant must be a non-entitlement jurisdiction and must not currently be party to an Urban County Agreement or participate in, or be eligible to participate in, the HUD administered CDBG Entitlement program. - B. The Activity applied for must be an eligible Activity as defined by 42 U.S.C. §5305 https://www.law.cornell.edu/uscode/text/42/5305. - C. The Activity must meet a CDBG National Objective as defined by 24 CFR §570.483 https://www.law.cornell.edu/cfr/text/24/570.483.

-- D. The Applicant must demonstrate to the satisfaction of the Department that it is in compliance with the financial management requirements of 2 CFR §200 https://www.law.cornell.edu/cfr/text/2/part-200. - E. Pursuant to 24 CFR §570.486 https://www.law.cornell.edu/cfr/text/24/570.486, Applications must follow CDBG Public Participation regulations. - F. The Applicant must have complied with all of the requirements listed in HSC \\$50839 https://codes.findlaw.com/ca/health-and-safety-code/hsc-sect-50829.html and HSC \\$50830 https://codes.findlaw.com/ca/health-and-safety-code/hsc-sect-50830.html regarding Housing Element law.
-Pursuant to the law, CDBG will not reject an application based on either the content of the Housing Element or the Department's findings on the Element, except as may otherwise be provided in HSC \\$50830 https://codes.findlaw.com/ca/health-and-safety-code/hsc-sect-50830.html.
-The determination of Housing Element compliance will be made by the Department's Division of Housing Policy Development (HPD) in its discretion. - G. The Applicant must demonstrate, to the satisfaction of the Department, that it is in compliance with the state and federal submission requirements of 2 CFR §200.512 https://www.law.cornell.edu/cfr/text/2/200.512 and provide their most recent single audit as applicable. - H. The Applicant must be in good standing with the Department as defined in Section VII of this NOFA. - I. The Applicant must demonstrate, to the satisfaction of the Department, that it is meeting the State Objectives as defined in Appendix I. (NOTE: State Objectives are a threshold requirement in the OTC application, but may be used to increase points in the Competitive applications). - J. The Applicant must demonstrate compliance with Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 https://www.law.cornell.edu/uscode/text/42/chapter-61 relocation requirements, as applicable. - K. The Applicant must demonstrate compliance with Article XXXIV of the California Constitution https://leginfo.legislature.ca.gov/faces/codes\displayText.xhtml?lawCode=CONS&division=&title=&part=&chapter=&article=XXXIV, as applicable. - L. ED applications only: The Applicant must demonstrate capacity and experience to operate an ED activity.
-Capacity and experience may be documented through one of the following commitments: - a.
-The Applicant has hired staff that are able to dedicate capacity to the operation of a CDBG funded ED activity.
-These staff must have at least: - i.
-3 years of CDBG ED experience, or - ii.
-5 years of commercial underwriting experience plus 2 years of CDBG CD experience.
+- A. City or county must be a non-entitlement jurisdiction and must not currently be party to an Urban County Agreement or participate in, or be eligible to participate in, the HUD administered CDBG Entitlement program - B. The Activity applied for must be an eligible Activity as defined by 42 U.S.C. §5305 - C. The Activity must meet a CDBG national objective as defined by 24 CFR §570.483 - D. The Applicant must demonstrate to the satisfaction of the Department that it is in compliance with the financial management requirements of 2 CFR §200 - E. Pursuant to 24 CFR §570.486, applications must follow CDBG Public Participation regulations - F. The Applicant must have complied with all the requirements listed in HSC §§50829 and 50830 regarding Housing Element law.
+Pursuant to the law, CDBG will not reject an application based on either the content of the Housing Element or the Department's findings on the Element, except as may otherwise be provided in HSC §50830.
+The determination of Housing Element compliance will be made by the Department's Division of Housing Policy Development (HPD) - G. The Applicant must demonstrate, to the satisfaction of the Department, that it is in compliance with the state and federal submission requirements of 2 CFR §200.512, and provide their most recent single audit as applicable - H. The Applicant must be in good standing with the Department as defined in Section VII of this NOFA - I. The applicant must demonstrate, to the satisfaction of the Department, that it is meeting the State Objectives as defined in Appendix I. (NOTE: State Objectives are a threshold requirement in the OTC application, but may be used to increase points in the Competitive applications) - J. The Applicant must demonstrate compliance with Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 relocation requirements as applicable - K. The Applicant must demonstrate compliance with Article XXXIV, as applicable